Super news and reports

 ASIC and APRA have written to all registerable superannuation entity licensees to reinforce the importance of ensuring fees charged to members are in line with the members’ best interests.

-ASIC has amended ASIC Class Order [CO 14/443] to provide legal certainty about the first reporting day for portfolio holdings disclosure, given the regulations setting out the required disclosures have not yet been made.
+ASIC has deferred the first reporting date for superannuation funds to disclose their portfolio holdings because the regulations supporting the requirements have not yet been made.

 Released 12 February 2020.
 This report details our review of trustee communications to superannuation fund members in relation to the Treasury Laws Amendment (Protecting Your Superannuation Package) Act 2019 (PYSP Act).
 It outlines our expectations about trustees’ future communications to members and contributes to ASIC’s ongoing body of work in relation to insurance in superannuation.

 Released 13 December 2019.
 This report provides background to our work in insurance in superannuation.
 It also examines industry progress on the implementation of the Insurance in Superannuation Voluntary Code of Practice.

 Released 3 December 2019.
 This report examines the ways in which superannuation funds help members obtain financial advice and the quality of personal advice obtained through the funds.

 Released 17 October 2019.
 This report summarises the findings and recommendations from ASIC’s thematic review of total and permanent disability (TPD) insurance in Australia.

 Released 14 October 2019.
 This report focuses on the real-world context in which disclosure operates.

 Released 7 September 2018.
 This report sets out the findings from recent ASIC work on issues relevant to the consumer experience of insurance provided through superannuation.